network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 intentionally doing only one thing at a time so as to show the network in the best possible light.

+During the COVID pandemic when many people were working from home, it became a common trope to have comedy routines about parents yelling at their children, “Stop watching videos, mummy’s trying to have a work videoconference meeting.”
+When comedians are making fun of the shared datagram network we built because it breaks down spectacularly when two devices try to share it, that should be an embarrassment for our entire industry.

 For this reason, the Apple “networkQuality” tool currently performs the upload and download tests simultaneously, to properly reflect how well a network performs when it is used this way.